 A straight cast tells the database server that two data types have the same internal structure.
-With such a cast, the database server does not need to manipulate data to convert from the source data type to the target data type.
-Therefore, you do not need to specify a WITH clause in the CREATE CAST statement.
+With such a cast, the database server does not need to manipulate data

 For example, suppose you need to compare the values of an INTEGER data type and a UDT my\int that has the same internal structure as the INTEGER data type.
 This conversion does not require a cast function because the database server does not need to perform any manipulation on the values of these two data types to compare them.
 The following CREATE CAST statements create the explicit casts that allow you to convert between values of data type INT and my\int: